gsainath/interview/README.md

 Who is going to support you financially in the United States?

-`My spouse will be supporting financially to stay in the United States.`
+`My Husband will be supporting financially to stay in the United States.`

 Who is going to pay for your trip as you are going to the United States?

-`My spouse will pay for the trip.`
+`My Husband will pay for the trip.`

 ------------
 Questions and Answers About Your Marriage